 This script can be run multiple times in case of disconnection or failure without any impact on previously provisioned data.

-Appendix A: Application Role Definition
+Appendix A: Application Role Definitionz

 The following JSON piece is the list of Application Roles required by the application.
 Although it is not necessary, it is strongly suggested to create new IDs for every environment.